JvanKatwijk/qt-dab/README.md

 For DX purposes, a separate **dab-scanner** is implemented that allows for a continuous scanning of selected channels in a given band.
-Results are written in a txt file, formatted for use with *LibreOffice Calc* and comparable programs.
+Results are written in a text file, formatted for use with *LibreOffice Calc* and comparable programs.
 Note that in **Qt-DAB-3.5** the scan function is extended with an option to save detailed data in a text file, compatible with e.g. LibreOffice.